simplecircuitsmodular/simplecircuitsmodular.github.io/README.md

 # About

 My name is Nick Biederman.
 I started Simple Circuits Modular as a way to share my Synth DIY designs with the world.
 My main focus has always been on sharing my work openly so others can build off of it.
-Every circuit board, schematic, or piece of code I create is uploaded publically to my GitHub.
+Every circuit board, schematic, or piece of code I create is uploaded publically to Simple Circuits Modular's GitHub.
 I encourage you to build these modules yourself, improve my designs, and share your own designs with the world.
-A link to my GitHub can be found below and each product page has a direct link to the repository for that module.
+This website is hosted through GitHub, and each module page has a link directly to the repository.

-All the information you need to build these modules yourself has been made avaliable, but I understand that some people prefer to purchase a fully assembaled module.
-In my Reverb store, you'll find fully assemballed and tested modules as well as circuit boards for many of my designs.
-Every module is assemballed by hand in my apartment and feature an acrylic panels.
-Below is a link to my Reverb storefront.
+All the information you need to build these modules yourself has been made avaliable, but I understand that some people prefer to purchase panels, PCBs, or complete modules.
+If you'd like to purchase PCBs or panels, you can see what I currently have in stock on ay my Reverb page linked below.
+If you're looking for a panel I don't have listed or a complete module you can contact me below.

 Though most of the electronic design and coding has been done by myself, I have chosen to work with a close friend for most of my panel design.
 With the exception of a few particularly crowded panels, all of the panel designs have been done by Laura Lenhart.
-I've linked her industrial design portfolio below.

 # Contact

+If you'd like to reach me direcly, you can email me at [nbiederman97@gmail.com.](mailto:nbiederman97@gmail.com)

+If you'd like to join the slack group for development and troubleshooting you can follow [This invite link.](https://join.slack.com/t/simplecircuitsmodular/shared_invite/enQtNDA2MjA1NTI0Njk0LTMwMDQ2Y2NkZjU1NGY2YmE0NDJjZDY1YjA2ZmY0MzNmNGMyMjNjNDM0MTk4MjRjYWIxNmI4ZWFiYjZjYzUwMjU)